-Affected versions of this package are vulnerable to Denial of Service (DoS) attacks.
-Malformed requests that have the
+Affected versions of this package are vulnerable to Denial of Service (DoS).
+The server would hang on unconsumed streams.

 Denial of Service (DoS) describes a family of attacks, all aimed at making a system inaccessible to its intended and legitimate users.